ezequielo/Empresa/README.md

 Empresa
 =======
-Empresa is a training project for the subject of Software Quality.
+Empresa is a training project for the subject of **Software Quality**.
 The project's aim is to provide with a small size software project that will be used for educational purposes, featuring:
 * PEP8 coding style
 * Unit testing